Girls' Generation (2007 album)

-Girls' Generation (소녀시대; Sonyeo Sidae) is the eponymous debut studio album by South Korean girl-group Girls' Generation.
-Released by S.M.
-Entertainment on November 1, 2007, the album spawned three singles; Into the New World in August 2007 as their debut and Lead single, the title track released same date with the album in November 2007, and "Kissing You" in January 2008.
-A reissue titled Baby Baby, with its single of the same name, was subsequently released on March 13, 2008.
+Girls' Generation (소녀시대; Sonyeo Sidae) is the debut studio album by South Korean girl group Girls' Generation, released by SM Entertainment on November 1, 2007.
+Recorded in Korean with minor phrases in English, Girls' Generation is a pop album with bubblegum influences.
+It spawned three singles: "Into the New World" in August 2007 as their debut single, the title track released simultaneously with the album, and "Kissing You" in January 2008.